gradle/gradle/design-docs/testing-toolkit.md

 ## Technical details

 * Except for the Spock test adapter all code will be developed in Java.
-* The test-kit and all test adapters are implemented in a separate repository to Gradle core.
-The project is modeled as multi-project build.
-The repository is hosted on `https://github.com/gradle/testkit`.
+* The test-kit and all test adapters are implemented in the same repository as Gradle core.
+It would be handy to organize the components of the test-kit as subprojects under `test-kit`.
 * The artifacts for test-kit and test adapters are published to a central repository (likely our own repository).
 Publishing Gradle core should trigger publishing the test-kit/test adapters.
 * The build of the project will depends on the latest Gradle version.
 The version will need to updated manually in the beginning.
 We could also think of an automated solution here that uses the latest nightly.